ilzroV1/rpg/README.md

 This is a very simple project.
-Please, do not worry about it!
+Please, do not worry about it...!